rsokl/Learning_Python/Python/Module6_Testing/Intro_to_Testing.md

 A "test function" is designed to provide an encapsulated "environment" (namespace to be more precise) in which we can exercise parts of our source code and assert that the code behaves as-expected.
 The basic anatomy of a test function is such that it:

-- consists one or more `assert` statements, each of which will raise an error if our source code misbehaves
+- contains one or more `assert` statements, each of which will raise an error if our source code misbehaves
 - simply returns `None` if all of the aforementioned assertions held true
 - can be run end-to-end simply by calling the test function without passing it any parameters; we rely on Python's scoping rules to call our source code within the body of the test function without explicitly passing anything to said test function